 All GIR products are made from pharmaceutical grade silicone.

-Where are you right now?Here in the USA, or just about anywhere else in the world?Fahrenheit Celsius
+Where are you right about now?Here in the U.S., or just about anywhere else in the world?Fahrenheit Celsius

 Heat proof to

 is a very conservative estimate for the the heat resistance of GIR's silicone.
 In fact, all of our tools will perform admirably at temperatures higher than that - the food-safe silicone we use is not readily combustible, and does not melt or drip.
 It may discolor around 550-570°F290-300°C or so, with prolonged exposure.

 Why not higher?

 Aren't there silicone spatulas with temperatures like 600°F 315°C or 700°F370°C listed on the packaging?

 lab tests like thermogravimetric analysis